ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_DB_lib.rst

 To make the process of adding a component more visible, it will be described by adding a SMD capacitor.

 .. note :: The target of this databased system is that schematic and footprints of generic components should only exist one time.
-           This means, that resistors or other generic components only must be as schematic and footprint symbol once in the BitBucket folder system, even if resistors have different values.
+           This means, that schematics and footprints symbols of generic components only have to be in the Bitbucket folder system once, even if resistors have different values.
            Only if the component has a different geometry a new schematic and/or footprint must be added.
            And be careful when you create new schematics and footprints that the pins and the naming of the pins are equal (very important by connectors and ics).

 1. Check if the schematic symbol already exists as a symbol in the BitBucket system.
 Therefore, open the folder of the cloned BitBucket repository.
-If the schematic does not exist, copy the schematic symbol in the suitable folder of the schematics ``...\alitum_libraries\symbols\...``
+If the schematic does not exist, copy the schematic symbol in the suitable folder of the schematics ``...\alitum_libraries\symbols\...`` (at this point it is assumed, that missing schematics or footprints are each available separately (not in integrated libs or libraries with multiple parts)).

 .. _41_Explorer_SCH: